peaceful-james/adhesive/README.md

 1. Click "Click here to go to page B"

-2. Then on that page click "Click here to go to page B"
+2. Then on that page click "Click here to go to page A"

 3. Repeat steps 1 and 2 as much as you like